felipeek/Linked/README.md

 ![MultiPlayer](http://puu.sh/kVyA1/de09997992.jpg)

 ## Build
-To build Linked, you must open the solution Linked.sln in Visual Studio.
-Linked can be built with Visual Studio 2013 or Visual Studio 2015.
-When opening the solution, maybe you will be asked to retarget Linked's solution.
-In that case, retarget it (just make sure you are using VS2013 OR VS2015).
-Then, just build the solution on Build > Build Solution (x86)).

-After building Linked, two binaries will be created: LinkedClient.exe and LinkedServer.exe.
-However, to correctly execute these files, you must follow the steps:
+To build Linked through the command line:

+- Run Visual Studio vcvarsall.bat in a cmd normally located at C:\Program Files (x86)\Microsoft Visual Studio **14.0**\VC\vcvarsall.bat where 14.0 is the version of the compiler
+- Use the same cmd to run build.bat inside LinkedClient

+LinkedClient.exe will be created at bin/cmdbuild

 To execute LinkedClient.exe:
 - The directories **LinkedClient\res**, **LinkedClient\shaders** and **LinkedClient\fonts** must be in the same directory as LinkedClient.exe
-- All dlls inside **LinkedClient\lib\vcVERSION\** must be in the same directory as LinkedClient.exe.
-Just make sure you are opening the correct folder depending on your Visual Studio version.
+- All dlls inside **LinkedClient\lib\win32\** must be in the same directory as LinkedClient.exe.

 To execute LinkedServer.exe:
 - The directory **LinkedServer\res** must be in the same directory as LinkedServer.exe